emilyclark-gif/logistic_growth/README.md

 # Logistic Growth Analysis

+need to add this link to other readme

 ## Question 1:

 *Annotate the **README.md** file in your `logistic_growth` repo with more detailed information about the analysis.
 Add a section on the results and include the estimates for* $N_0$*,* $r$ *and* $K$ *(mention which \*.csv file you used)*